ishswar/katacoda-scenarios/cka-ha-control-planes/step1.md

 `{{execute}}

-We are telling NGINX to listen on port **9443** in above configuration - that will be our port to access API server in our `~/.kueb/config` file We are also assuming the two control plane will come up on port **6443** on their respective IPs
+We are telling NGINX to listen on port **9443** in above configuration - that will be our port to access API server in our `~/.kueb/config` file.
+We are also assuming the two control plane will come up on port **6443** on their respective IPs